-It depends upon multiple factors, including severity and chronicity of the pain, underlying root cause of the pain, therapies and treatments, your willpower, and etc. Simple cases usually take few weeks but complex cases may take months.
+It depends upon multiple factors, including severity and chronicity of the pain, the underlying root cause of the pain, therapies, and treatments, your willpower, and etc. Simple cases usually take a few weeks but complex cases may take months.

 How can it be prevented?

 You may use the following tips to prevent burning back sensation:

 - Maintain a good posture.
 This means you have to keep a proper posture when you are at work while sitting, during sleeping at night, while driving.